 If you’re allergic to peanuts and you eat them thinking that essential oils will prevent a reaction, you are WRONG.
 You will still need to use an epi-pen.

-However, they CAN help mitigate some of the symptoms after exposure in regards to food allergies and intolerances.
+However, they CAN help mitigate some of the symptoms after exposure in regard to food allergies and intolerances.

 As for seasonal allergies, essential oils are quite good at controlling symptoms, and I personally use a nasal inhaler during allergy season to help keep my sinuses and lungs in tip-top shape.